clarencescott/S.T.E.E.L/README.md

 S.T.E.E.L is <b>Students Thriving in Engineering & Emerging Leadership</b>.
 It is a project I would like to begin, offering very cheap pricing to assist highschoolers looking to get into engineering careers, highschool graduates actively preparing for engineering studies in college OR college students with minimal coding abilities looking to start a portfolio for themselves.

 ## Documents
-Please download or review each of the documents below.
+Please download or review each of the documents below:

-Disclaimer - [Disclaimer for Parents and Participants](Disclaimer.pdf) Code of Conduct - [Code of Conduct for Parents and Participants](Conduct.pdf)
+Disclaimer - [Disclaimer for Parents and Participants](Disclaimer.pdf)

+Code of Conduct - [Code of Conduct for Parents and Participants](Conduct.pdf)

 #### Google Forms

 [Registration Form](https://forms.gle/2HCqBhJEhUnYet8z6)

 [Anonymous Reporting Form](https://forms.gle/3GarcWXnQY9po6fc6)